 Originally founded as Boston’s “garden suburb” with quaint community parks, hiking trails, and golf courses, Roslindale is a hot spot for renters who want a family-friendly community mixed with accessible business districts like Roslindale Village, which boasts more than 100 shops, restaurants, businesses, and a local farmers market.

 Whether you plan to buy or rent in Boston, Extra Space Storage has convenient self storage facilities located throughout the Boston metro that can help with your transition.
-Find a storage unit near you today!
+Find Boston storage units near you!

 Neighborhood statistics from AreaVibes